Sync settings and selective syncing

 Device name

 Assign a unique name to the device currently syncing.
 This helps track activity in the sync log.
+This setting is device specific, just like Selective syncing.

 Deleted files